Registered Mental Health Counselor Intern

 Barbara frequently works with adults and adolescents.
 She specializes in working with clients dealing with current or past traumatic experiences, whether it be physical, emotional, or sexual abuse, domestic violence, or witnessing a traumatic event.
 Through guided self-discovery and collaborative efforts, her hope is to assist clients in increasing self-awareness, strengthening individual growth, and enhancing quality of life and overall wellness.
 She also enjoys and has experience working with depression, anxiety, stress, relationship issues, self-esteem, grief, PTSD, and adjustment issues with adults and adolescents.
 Barbara works through a holistic approach involving a mindfulness-based Cognitive Behavioral Therapy framework with an emphasis on positive psychology and existentialism.
 She is very strengths-based and hopes to help clients develop insight into their own unique strengths in order to build upon them in efforts to overcome their struggles and thrive in life.
 Barbara is also a LGBTQ friendly therapist.

 Over the years, Barbara has had an array of volunteer, clinical, and professional experiences in the mental health field that have allowed her to discover her passion as a therapist.
 She volunteered as a Guardian Advocate and a Referral Specialist with the Mental Health Association of Central Florida.
 She worked in a couple different private practice settings as an undergraduate intern and during her graduate program.
 Barbara also has years of experience working as a Mental Health Technician at a behavioral center.
 She has facilitated various psycho-educational groups and is trained in suicide risk assessment, trauma-informed care, and assisting patients in time of crisis.
 She is not only passionate about mental health advocacy but has an aspiration to provide guidance, encouragement, and support to individuals struggling with mental health issues.
+She has completed level one of the Gottman Method of Couples Therapy and enjoys incorporating these theories in her sessions.
 Barbara is able to provide counseling in English and Bosnian.